 Please note that during Ramadan and Eid Al Adha’s festival times, many restaurants and shops will be closed, which may affect your trip experience.
 Ramadan and Eid Al Fitr (Festival of Sacrifice of Sheep) change yearly.
-Ramadan 2021: 13th April to 12th May.
-Eid al-Adha 2021: 19th July to 23rd July.
+Ramadan 2023 will begin March 22nd and ends April 20th.
+Eid al-Adha 2023 will begin June 28th and ends July 2nd.

 Click to view travel options

 Our recommended airport for this tour is Marrakech Menara Airport (RAK).